zazrashima/sample-galen-tests/README.md

 - Verify a new note is created successfully

 ## Limitations and Know Issues
-- Only Chrome is supported.
-Other browsers will be supported later
+- Only popular browsers such as Chrome and Firefox is supported.
+Other browsers (Internet Explorer, Safari, etc...) will be supported later
 - Not thread-safe handling, don't execute tests concurrently

 ## Requirements & Installation